-The new UK Government-announced lock-down is putting people’s lives at risk, according to a leading epidemiologist.
+The new UK Government-announced lock-down is putting people’s lives at risk, according to a leading microbiologist.
 Indeed, Dr Sucharit Bhakdi, an infectious medicine specialist, says the UK response is ‘Grotesque, absurd and very dangerous.’

 The softly-spoken Professor Bhakdi is one of the most highly cited medical research scientists in Germany.